AndreCI/DL_p2/README.md

 Your framework should import only torch.FloatTensor and torch.LongTensor from pytorch, and use no pre-existing neural-network python toolbox.

+## Question
+Should the user be able to stack multiples dense layers without activations layers?
+Should the user be able to produce a model without a criterion layers?
+Is the architecture separated in trainable/activation/criterion module a good idea?
+Why two outputs units, as the output is binary? backward>accumulate the gradient wrt the parameters... wrt?? params???
+Can we rename modules?

 ## Short TODO

 - [ ] Your framework should provide the tools to: